Northern Wei: Sinicization

+Confucianism was upheld by the Northern Wei, with Confucius being honored in sacrifices by Emperor Mingyuan and Emperor Xiaowen.
+Two scions from the lineage of Yan Hui, the favourite disciple of Confucius, and four scions from Confucius's lineage had ranks bestowed on them in Shandong in 495.
+A fief of ten households and rank of Grandee who venerates the sage (崇聖大夫) was bestowed on Kong Sheng (孔乘) in 472, while a fief of 100 households and the rank of Marquis who worships the sage (崇聖侯) was bestowed on Kong Lingzhen (孔靈珍) in 495; both men were Confucius's scions in the 28th generation and were enfeoffed during the reign of Emperor Xiaowen.

 An anti-Buddhist plan was concocted by the Celestial Masters under Kou Qianzhi along with Cui Hao under the Taiwu Emperor.
 The Celestial Masters of the north urged the persecution of Buddhists under the Taiwu Emperor in the Northern Wei, attacking Buddhism and the Buddha as wicked and as anti-stability and anti-family.
 Anti Buddhism was the position of Kou Qianzhi.
 There was no ban on the Celestial Masters despite the nonfullfilment of Cui Hao and Kou Qianzhi's agenda in their anti-Buddhist campaign.

-Cui Zhen's wife Han Farong was buried in a Datong located grave.

-Building the Great Wall
+Rouran conflict and building the Great Wall

+During the early years of the dynasty, the Rouran were among the people subjugated by the Northern Wei.
+In 394, a branch of the Rouran, led by Yujiulü Shelun rebelled and fled westward across the Gobi Desert.
+By 402, Shelun had formed an empire on the northern grasslands through his conquest of the local Tiele tribes, and that year, he claimed the title of Qiudoufa Khagan (丘豆伐可汗).
+The Rouran Khaganate were a constant threat to the Northern Wei as they incessantly raided their northern frontiers, and at times, the Wei emperors would personally lead their armies into the steppe to campaign against them.

 To resist the threats posed by the Rourans, Northern Wei emperors started to embark on building its own Great Wall, the first since the Han dynasty.
 In 423, a defence line over 2,000 li (1080 km) long was built; its path roughly followed the old Zhao wall from Chicheng County in Hebei Province to Wuyuan County, Inner Mongolia.
 In 446, 100,000 men were put to work building an inner wall from Yanqing, passing south of the Wei capital Pingcheng, and ending up near Pingguan on the eastern bank of the Yellow River.
 The two walls of Northern Wei formed the basis of the double-layered Xuanfu–Datong wall system that protected Beijing a thousand years later during the Ming dynasty.